TVR T350

-The TVR T350 is a sports car manufactured by British automobile manufacturer TVR from 2002 to 2006.
+The TVR T350 is a sports car manufactured by British company TVR from 2002 to 2006.
 It is based on the Tamora, and is powered by TVR's Speed Six engine displacing 3.6 litre form, rated at 350 hp.
-The T350 was available in coupe and targa versions, the coupe version being known as the T350C, and the targa version the T350T.
+The T350 was available in coupe and targa versions, the coupe version being known as the T350c, and the targa version the T350t.
 The T350 later formed the base of the Sagaris.

 The smooth frontal nose and the sharp rear cut tail allows the car to be aerodynamically efficient while reducing drag.
 The sloping rear line of the car ensures that the car generates minimum lift at high speeds.

 The car takes many components from the entry level Tamora such as the interior, multi-function display and analogue metres.
 The optional Sport package adds extra options in the multi-functional display such as lap-times, oil temperature and water temperature.
 The fastback design of the car gives the customer an advantage of increased boot space.